yukonblue/chewbaaka/README.md

 Snapshot files (with `.snap` extension) should be updated to be correct and be checked-in in the corresponding `__snapshots__` directory as part of the repository source artifact.

-## Pull request and commit best practices

-Both pull requests and commit messages should document the relevant changes with concise descriptions.

 ## Versions and Releases